Banging Toolbox

 Some of the new drains usually come with some sort of filter system, but consider getting one if your drain doesn’t.

-They are designed to collect hair and other culprits of clogged drains so that you can easily clean them out without the need for any of the methods above.
+The filter is designed to collect hair and other culprits found to clog drains so that you can easily clean a pipe without the need for any of the other methods above.

 When to call for plumbing services?